Orbit Fitting

 lines = [...] # 80-char MPC observation lines

-mpc_obs = kete.mpc.MPCObservation.from_lines(lines)
+mpc_obs = kete.observations.MPCObservation.from_lines(lines)

-observations = kete.fitting.mpc_obs_to_observations(mpc_obs)
+observations = kete.observations.mpc_obs_to_observations(mpc_obs)

 fit = kete.fitting.fit_orbit(initial_state, observations)